Bethel Recognizes Great Contributions by Local Leaders

 Yoder owns The Music and Dance Academy and serves as district director for Congressman Marlin Stutzman (IN-03).
 He earned a degree in education from Indiana University, South Bend.

-Paul Zercher, founder and president of Zercher’s Best-One Tire and Auto Care (formerly Zercher Tire, Inc.), is a man of faith, family, business and philanthropy.
+Paul Zurcher, founder and president of Zurcher’s Best-One Tire and Auto Care (formerly Zurcher Tire, Inc.), is a man of faith, family, business and philanthropy.
 After serving in Italy in World War II, he returned to Monroe, Ind., where he had grown up, to start a business.
 He began his business with a one-man gas service station and has expanded his business to more than 250 Best-One Tire and Service locations in 14 states.